Is Your PC Low-End or High-End? How to Tell

-Understanding PC Performance Tiers and Categories
+Understanding PC Performance Tiers

 Component Low-End Mid-Range High-End